Football capsules: Cumby, Fannindel, Campbell, Greenville Christian

 @

-LAST YEAR: Ovilla Christian 48, Temple Holy Trinity 0; Dallas Lutheran 62, Greenville Christian 14.
+LAST WEEK: Ovilla Christian 71, Greenville Christian 26; Baytown Christian 44, Prince of Peace 12.

 KEY PLAYERS: Greenville Christian: QB Brady Britain, QB Damon Spurlock, C-DB Daven Denney, RB Jake Pletcher, WR Jaden McFadden.
-Ovilla Christian: QB Jaxon Rosenberry, RB Christian Larios, WR Noah Fitch, WR Lyric White.
+Prince of Peace: WR Owen Bain, QB Tripp Wilcoxson, C-DE Benji Alexander.

 NOTES: Todd Barnes, who previously coached at Greenville Christian as the Eagles’ defensive coordinator, is the new head coach.
 He coached on four Eagle teams that won six-man state titles under head coach Larry Uland.
-The Eagles scored last week on a 5-yard pass from Britain to Denney and a 20-yard run by Pletcher.
-Rosenberry was 7-of-7 passing for 64 yards and a TD last week for Ovilla Christian.
+Prince of Peace went 4-6 last year.

 Commented